Skip to main content

 • High-performance merging and joining of data sets;

-• Time series-functionality which enables date range generation and frequency conversion, moving window statistics, date shifting, and lagging.
-You’ll even be able to join time series and create domain-specific time offsets without worrying you’ll lose data;
+• Time series functionality, which enables date range generation and frequency conversion, moving window statistics, date shifting, and lagging.
+You’ll even be able to join time series and create domain-specific time offsets without worrying that you’ll lose data;

 • Ideal when working with critical code paths written in C or Cython.

 Getting started with pandas is simple and straightforward.
-You can check out DataCamp's Analyzing Police Activity with pandas to learn how to use panda on real-world data sets.
+You can check out DataCamp's Analyzing Police Activity with pandas to learn how to use pandas on real-world data sets.

 ⭐ GitHub Stars: 41K | Total Downloads: 1.6 billion